 And, this following first page became the best one I found so far:

 The text on the first spread not only introduces the three major characters and minor characters (people), also it tells us about the condition!
 Just consider the first sentence: why no one laughed in his face?
 What was laughable?
 What stopped people laughing?
 Fright?
 Respect?
 Neglect?
 I can go on with one page of questions sparked by this hook!

 Why do the second bunch of first lines attract you more?

-The second bunch of examples has an invisible question(s), whereas the first bunch only inform you something about someone.
+The second bunch of examples has an invisible question(s), whereas the first bunch only informs you something about someone.
 Our brain, throughout its evolution, is wired to follow interesting questions.
 You may not have been emotionally connected with the character by reading the first line, but the questions make you read further.
 You need to find the answer!

-We, writers and authors, have many cards in our hand to start our stories with.
+We, writers and authors, have many cards in our hands to start our stories with.
 Ponder among the card and play the one that produces as many questions as it could, along with introducing characters and the setting.
 It isn’t easy, because the invisible question should be inherent to the story, related to the character and doesn’t give away too much information at once.
 However, it is doable.
 Relook at the second bunch of the first lines.

-In the next post, I share with you my thoughts, investigations and discoveries of the “inciting incident” in the picture books.
+In the next post, I share with you my thoughts, investigations, and discoveries of the “inciting incident” in the picture books.
 Meanwhile, I am interested to read your favourite hooks in the comments.

 On the 1st of October, I will publish the first newsletter, including a downloadable pdf file of the takeaway from my blog posts so far.
 If you haven’t subscribed so far and you’d like to receive it, please subscribe here.